sebivenlo/ESDE-2020-Flyway/README.md

 # ESDE-2020-Flyway
+The slides for this workshop will be available on this repo after the workshop ends.
+The demo will focus on creating a basic environment on you own machine.

 Flyway is an open-source, java based tool used for managing database migrations.
 Basically, it provides version control for your database